josephernest/Yopp/README.md

 * I should just use a USB cable... but where is my USB cable again?

-You can forget about this and use Yopp instead:
+You can forget about this and use **Yopp** instead:

 <img src="https://i.imgur.com/QzpdbzA.gif" />

 Installation
 ----
-Create a folder on your server and put the `index.php` file, that's it!
+Create a folder on your server and put `index.php` there, that's it!

 How does it work?
 ----